Son Heung-min: 2015–2018: Asian Cup runner-up and Asian Games gold

 Son was selected for South Korea for the 2015 AFC Asian Cup in Australia.
 At the quarter-final stage, he scored both of the team's goals in the 2–0 extra time defeat of Uzbekistan.
-In the final against the hosts, managed by future manager Ange Postecoglou, he equalised in added time, but his team lost 2–1 after extra time.
-He was chosen as one of three forward in the Team of the Tournament.
+In the final against the hosts, managed by future manager Ange Postecoglou, he levelled the scoring in added time, but his team lost 2–1 after extra time.
+He was chosen as one of three forwards in the competition's Team of the Tournament.

 In June 2016, Son was named as one of the three overage players in South Korea under-23 squad for the 2016 Summer Olympics.
-Son amassed two goals in the group stages with a goal against Fiji and another against Germany, helping his team to top the group with two wins and a draw.
-South Korea was eliminated by Honduras in the quarterfinals, with Son missing crucial chances.
+Son amassed two goals in the group stages with one against Fiji and another against Germany, helping his team top the group with two wins and a draw.
+However, South Korea was later eliminated by Honduras in the Quarterfinals, with Son missing crucial chances.

 On 3 September 2015 at the Hwaseong Stadium, Son scored a hat-trick in an 8–0 home win over Laos in the second round of qualification for the 2018 World Cup.